SobujRoySunday/dsa/README.md

    - `01-maths`: Fundamental maths problems to build the logic.
    - `02-basic-recursion`: Fundamental recursion concepts to start solving easy problems.
+   - `03-basic-hashing`: Fundamental hashing concepts to find frequency of elements.

 3. Use the implementations:
    - Open the desired folder.